Applications for the Conable Conference Scholarship are now closed!

 Note: If the recipient is already registered for ALA’s Annual Conference, he or she will have their conference fee refunded.

-The conference scholarship winner will be expected to arrive in San Francisco on Wednesday, June 24 and stay through Monday afternoon, June 29 or Tuesday, June 30.
+The conference scholarship winner will be expected to arrive on Wednesday and stay through Monday afternoon.

 How to apply